xshele01/Digital-electronics-1/Labs/05-counter/README.md

 ## 1. Preparation task

 The pushbuttons are connected to the FPGA via series resistors to prevent damage from inadvertent short circuits.

 The five pushbuttons arranged in a plus-sign configuration are “momentary” switches that normally generate a *low output when at rest*, and a *high output when pressed*.

-The <font color="red">red pushbutton</font> labeled ```CPU RESET```, on the other hand, generates a *high output when at rest* and a *low output when pressed*.
+The red pushbutton labeled ```CPU RESET```, on the other hand, generates a *high output when at rest* and a *low output when pressed*.
 The *CPU RESET* button is intended to be used in EDK designs to reset the processor, but you can also use it as a general purpose pushbutton.

 Connection table:
 | **Button** | **FPGA pin** |